How to Attend Oakland Native Hawaiian Fest

 Donate to NHCCBA, volunteer, attend their monthly meetings, or help spread accurate information about Hawaiian culture.
 Follow their social media and share their posts.
 Support Native Hawaiian-owned businesses in your area.

-Why is this festival in Oakland and not Hawaiʻi?
+Why is this festival in Oakland and not Hawai?i?

 Thousands of Native Hawaiians live in the Bay Area due to historical migration patterns, military service, and economic opportunity.
 The festival preserves culture far from the homeland.
-It’s a testament to resilience, not displacement.
+Its a testament to resilience, not displacement.

 Is there a fee to attend?